BhawnaBhati/payment_gateway/Readme.md

 ## Other Details

-- Server is running on port 4000
+- Server is running on port 4000 (PORT is configrable via .env)

 ## Items where some changes can still be made